corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * 1.4.0 Latent Psionics and Brainslugs
     * Improve the event to gain the Psionic trait for Latent Psionic species `utopia.2605` to allow _any_ Latent Psionic species' leaders to gain the trait, not only the main species of an empire
     * Add event based on `utopia.2605` for leaders to randomly gain the Brain Slug trait
+    * Reduced mean time-to-happen of both of the above events to 10 years (down from 18 years, 4 months)

 ## Source Code